Nafihahmd/HowTo/Git - Basic Branching and Merging/README.md

 ```

 3. Editing in the new branch
-	First change from mater branch to the newly created branch using `checkout` command.
+	First change from master branch to the newly created branch using `checkout` command.

 ```
 git checkout new-feature